cubesys-GmbH/ros_v2x_apps/README.md

 The *Kinematics* computes the kinematic state of the system based on GNSS data and other sensors.
 It calculates the system's pose, velocity, and acceleration.

 #### I/O
-The *I/O* components handles sensor inputs and actuator outputs.
-It processes data from various sensors or intefaces such as CAN (Controller Area Network).
+The *I/O* components handle sensor inputs and actuator outputs.
+It processes data from various sensors or interfaces such as CAN (Controller Area Network).

 #### ITS Facilities
 The *ITS Facilities* provides services and functionalities for intelligent transportation systems, including communication with traffic infrastructure and managing V2X communication.